 On the other hand, you should go for a traditional business plan format if you’re detail-oriented, or if you’re planning to request financing from investors or creditors.

-However, writing this sort of a plan doesn’t have to be boring and frustrating, and that’s why we came up with a format we call the Journal, which is far more user-friendly than a traditional business plan.
-We made it easy: as you complete the steps of the IdeaBuddy Story Mode, everything will be automatically uploaded to the template and voilà! — you have a perfectly crafted internal business plan.
+However, writing this sort of plan doesn’t have to be boring and frustrating, and that’s why we came up with an instant business plan builder, which is far more user-friendly than a traditional business plan.
+We made it easy: as you complete the steps of the IdeaBuddy Business Guide, everything will be automatically uploaded to the template and voilà! — you have a perfectly crafted internal business plan.

-Just like the traditional plan, the Journal will contain all the crucial bits of information related to your business idea.
+Just like any other traditional business plan, it contains all the crucial bits of information related to your business idea.
 Also, you can add or remove the pages or change their order, which allows you to tailor the document to the preferences of your audience.

 Writing a Business Plan Has Never Been Easier